Skip to main content

 I hear this occasionally.
 And yes, gym memberships cost money.
 But consider:

-A year of self-teaching means a year of developing habits you'll need to break.
-When you eventually join a gym (because you will if you're serious), you'll spend months unlearning before really progressing.
+A year of self-teaching means a year of developing habits you will need to break.
+When you eventually join a gym (because you will if you are serious), you will spend months unlearning before really progressing.

 Joining a gym from the start means immediate progress in the right direction.
 No wasted time, no bad habits to break.